Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large

-In this particular context, explaining the reasons that make a robot carry out a specific and unexpected action is essential for diagnosing failures in goal achievement.
-Besides, making these explanations accessible to humans is equally important.
-This requirement has led to the development of eXplainable Autonomous Robots (XAR), which aims to provide mechanisms for presenting clear and understandable explanations for the actions and decisions of autonomous agents.
-XAR enhances the transparency and interpretability of these agents' decision-making processes, often incorporating techniques like natural language explanations to improve clarity \citep{Anjomshoae2019,Langley}.
+In this context, explaining the reasons behind a robot's specific and unexpected actions is essential for diagnosing failures and comprehending deviations from the intended goals.
+Equally important is ensuring that these explanations are understandable to users.
+Explainable Artificial Intelligence (XAI) is a research area dedicated to enhancing the transparency and interpretability of Artificial Intelligence (AI) systems to ensure their responsible and ethical deployment.
+As autonomous robots grow in complexity, understanding and predicting their behavior has become increasingly challenging for non-expert users.
+This requirement has led to the development of eXplainable Autonomous Robots (XAR), which aims to provide mechanisms for presenting clear and understandable explanations for the actions and decisions of autonomous agents \cite{PapagniKoeszegi2021}.
+XAR enhances the transparency and interpretability of these agents' decision-making processes, often incorporating techniques such as natural language explanations to improve clarity and user comprehension \cite{Anjomshoae2019,Langley}.